Rectal Foreign Body Overview

 - In victims of assault

-- As a result of injury caused by medical practitioners (examples would be broken rectal thermometers or broken enema catheter tips)
+- As a result of injury caused by medical practitioners (an example would be a broken enema catheter tip)

 - As a result of an object being used for sexual gratification